railsuser2014/openobject-doc-book-en/source/technical_guide/mrp.rst

 :location_id: Production Location, many2one

-    *Keep empty if you produce at the location where the finnished products are needed.Put a location if you produce at a fixed location.
+    *Keep empty if you produce at the location where the finished products are needed.Set a location if you produce at a fixed location.
 This can be a partner location if you subcontract the manufacturing operations.*

 Object: Routing workcenter usage (mrp.routing.workcenter)